Atlanta Thrashers: History

 The Thrashers take the puck into the offensive zone against the St. Louis Blues at Philips Arena on September 22, 2007.

 After the departure of the International Hockey League (IHL)'s Atlanta Knights (1992–1996) to become the Quebec Rafales, the city of Atlanta was awarded an NHL franchise on June 25, 1997, as part of a four-team tiered expansion.
 This also included teams in Nashville, Columbus, and St. Paul, in which each new franchise would begin play as its respective new arena was completed.
 The birth of the new franchise marked NHL hockey's return to Georgia after the Atlanta Flames, established in 1972, departed for Canada in 1980 to become the Calgary Flames.
-The Flames had been the League's first foray into the southern U.S., and their failure discouraged further efforts to bring NHL hockey south of Washington for another decade.
+The Flames had been the League's first foray into the southern U.S., and their relocation discouraged further efforts to bring NHL hockey south of Washington for another decade.

 The nickname "Thrashers," after Georgia's state bird, the brown thrasher, was selected from a fan poll.
 "Thrashers" had actually been runner-up to "Flames" in the poll (as an homage to the old Atlanta Flames), and Philips Arena, the Thrashers' new home, was built on the site of the former Omni, which had been home to the Flames.
 By coincidence, the first encampment (circa 1839) which later became Atlanta was called Thrasherville, and a historical marker of this is located just down from the arena in front of the State Bar of Georgia (the former home of the Federal Reserve Bank of Atlanta).
-The team was owned by Atlanta-based media mogul Ted Turner, who also owned Major League Baseball's Atlanta Braves and the NBA's Atlanta Hawks.
+The team was owned by Atlanta-based media mogul Ted Turner, who also owned Major League Baseball's Atlanta Braves and the National Basketball Association's Atlanta Hawks.